rzarr/SLIPPER-docs/index.md

 ## Content

 This manual contains all the information about classes, files and functions implemented in SLIPPER.
-The manual is generated using Doxygen and Doxybook2.
+The manual is generated using Doxygen and Doxybook2 or Baltig pages.

 ## Revisions